mParticle/docs/src/pages/developers/platform/index.md

 Use this endpoint to create or update a draft of your Calculated Attribute definition.
 When a Calculated Attribute is updated, the `draft_definition` is changed.
 Once the Calculated Attribute is activated, the `draft_defintiion` is moved into the `active_definition` and the new definition is used to calculate values.
 The `active_definition` property cannot be updated directly.

 You can only rename a Calculated Attribute before it has been activated; Once activated, the `name` is read-only.
+The only property you will be allowed to update in this state is the `description`.

 `PUT /workspaces/1234/calculatedattributes/5678`